ngbsn/ngbsn.github.io/blogs/spring-boot-local-https.md

 ## Overview
 This article is intended for Java applications running on Windows and exposing REST APIs to be consumed by other applications locally.
-I will show how to set up SSL for this usecase with the objective of achieving end to end security for the REST APIs.
+I will show how to set up SSL for a simple Hello World Spring Boot application with the objective of achieving end to end security for the REST APIs.
+You should be able to run your application securely with the URL https://localhost:8080/hello-world

 ## Table of Contents
 - Overview